Felipe Correa

-Felipe Correa (born August 21, 1976) is a New York-based architect, urbanist, author, and professor.
+Felipe Correa (born 21 August 1976) is an Ecuadorian architect, urbanist and author based in New York.
 He is the founder and managing partner of the design practice Somatic Collaborative.

-He is the Vincent and Eleanor Shea Professor at the University of Virginia School of Architecture.
-He also previously served as faculty at Harvard Graduate School of Design as an assistant professor (2008-2012), associate professor (2012–2018), and as director of the Master of Architecture in Urban Design (MAUD) program (2009-2018).
+He previously served as the Vincent and Eleanor Shea Professor at the University of Virginia School of Architecture.
+He also previously served as faculty at Harvard Graduate School of Design as an assistant professor (2008–2012), associate professor (2012–2018), and as director of the Master of Architecture in Urban Design (MAUD) program (2009–2018).
 Correa's writing, research, and design work have been widely published and exhibited.

 Early life and career

 Correa was born and raised in Quito, Ecuador.
 In 1995 he moved to New Orleans, Louisiana where he attended Tulane University for a Bachelor of Architecture.
 Shortly thereafter, he moved to Cambridge, Massachusetts where he attended Harvard University and graduated with a Master of Architecture in Urban Design degree from the Graduate School of Design.
 Since then, Correa has split his time between Charlottesville, New York, and Quito.